ultravioletrs/cocos-docs/docs/getting-started.md

 #### Run

-When manager connects to the computations server, the server then sends a computation manifest.
-In response manager will sends logs and events from the computation both from manager and agent.
+When the manager connects to the computations server, the server then sends a computation manifest.
+In response, the manager will send logs and events from the computation both from the manager and the agent.
 To start run:

 ```bash
 cd cmd/manager